Coming to Terms With Being a Widow

-If your partner dies, this is not something you’re likely to come to terms with quickly.
-Confronting grief when you lose a partner is a unique experience, and no one can tell you how to deal with it.
-Learning to live as a widow will take courage and practice.
-In time you will be getting on with your life, not as a widow but as a single woman.
-The grief will not have gone away, but you will be learning how to live with it.
+Confronting grief when you lose a partner is a unique experience.
+Life from now on will take courage, but in time, you’ll be moving forward not as a widow but as a single woman.
+The grief will not have gone away, but you’ll be learning how to live with it.

 If you’re left with children or a demanding job, it’s possible you’ll find your feet rather more quickly.
-If you’re home alone and not busy, the reality of your loss could be more difficult.
+If you’re home alone and not busy, how you cope with your loss could be more difficult.
 Children and/or a demanding job can be a significant driving force.
 Your commitment to the wellbeing of your family will hopefully help you to keep your head above water.

-It might be that you have retired from your job.
-Your children, if you have any, have flown the nest.
-This, then, is an opportunity to explore something new.
-Anything physical if you have the good fortune to be reasonably fit will be beneficial in many ways.
-A sport of some kind, or dance, could help restore your spirits.
+If you don’t work or have retired, and your children, if you have any, have flown the nest, this is the perfect opportunity to explore something new.
+If you have the good fortune to be reasonably fit, anything physical will be beneficial in many ways.
+A sport of some kind, or dance class, could help restore your spirits.
 You could find yourself with others who are also widowed and form an empathetic relationship with those who understand exactly what you’re going through.

 Talk to family and friends, even if they have not experienced the loss of a partner, they will want to offer their support.
 Whatever the age of your children, consider what the upheaval might mean for them if they see that you are not in full control.

 Volunteering is a great way to use your time